-Best Night Ever.
-(2014)
+Best Night Ever (2013)

 Four women rally to make the best of a Las Vegas bachelorette party when everything seems to go wrong.
 The bride-to-be (Desiree Hall) and her three bridesmaids (Samantha Colburn, Crista Flanagan, and Eddie Ritchard) get mugged, kicked out of a strip club, and beat up by a female gelatin wrestling champ—and the whole night gets caught on tape.
-Use this as a warning to perhaps keep the phones away at some parts of your bachelorette weekend.
+Use this as a warning to perhaps keep the phones away during some parts of your bachelorette weekend.

-Girls Trip.
-(2017)
+Girls Trip (2017)

-Rough Night.
-(2017)
+Rough Night (2017)

-Sex and the City: The Movie.
-(2008)
+Sex and the City: The Movie (2008)

 Grab a cosmo and watch Carrie (Sarah Jessica Parker) continue to navigate her love life with her three best friends (Kim Cattrall, Kristin Davis, and Cynthia Nixon) in the city that never sleeps.
 Though hopefully your big day goes off more successfully than her and Mr. Big’s (Chris Noth) planned nuptials at the New York Public Library, the movie follow-up to the hit HBO series still provides bachelorette party-worthy levels of glitz and glam.
 Carrie has a casual sleepover bachelorette with none other than Charlotte, Samantha, and Miranda, a chic rehearsal dinner at N.Y.C. hotspot Buddakan, and a relaxing honeymoon in Mexico—although she spends most of it in bed after (spoiler alert) getting left at the altar.

-Magic Mike.
-(2012)
+Magic Mike (2012)

-The Hangover.
-(2009)
+The Hangover (2009)